AnshumanMandal/excercism/README.md

 # excercism
-This Repositries is to maintain my excercism python Record.
+This Repositries is to maintain my Excercism Record.